 - AU: Each faculty has its own career counseling

 - UCPH: Each faculty has its own career counseling

 Tips for getting work experience while studying

 - Get yourself noticed: Create opportunities for yourself by entering course-related competitions, by doing internships, by volunteering, by engaging with the start-up environments present at your university, by getting involved in student organisations and the like.
 As well as providing great experience and networking opportunities, all of will these look good on your CV and boost your chances of employment.

 - Follow the job market: Join LinkedIn, follow companies that you’re interested in and go out and meet potential future employers whenever you get the chance - for example at career or company events or conferences.
 Sign up to job websites to receive weekly notifications of job opportunities.

 - Know your skills: Think about how your competencies could apply in the job market and the type of work that would give you the most career satisfaction.

 - Learn Danish!
-Having even a basic knowledge of Danish shows willingness and will make a good impression on potential employers.
+Having even a basic knowledge of Danish, especially trying to understanding it, shows willingness and will make a good impression on potential employers.